-Elina Svitolina is a Ukrainian professional tennis player who competes on the WTA Tour, currently ranked world No. 14.
-She is right-handed.
-Her career-high ranking is No. 3.
-She began her professional career in 2008.
+Elina Svitolina is a professional tennis player from Ukraine, currently ranked world No. 12 on the WTA Tour.
+She competes as a right-handed player.
+She has reached a career-high of No. 3.
+She turned professional in 2008.

 The Ukrainian won the title at Rouen and one semifinal at Madrid in 2025.
 She dominated on clay with a 15-3 record.
 Svitolina went 14-9 on hard.
 She excelled with 69% success on first serve, created massive pressure with 58% on second returns, and defended brilliantly at 61% break points saved.

 Elina Svitolina advanced to the final at Auckland and two quarterfinals, including Wimbledon during 2024.
 Competing on hard: 16-9.
 On clay: 9-6.
-Svitolina stayed solid at 47% on second serves, dominated clutch moments winning 48% of pressure points on return, and thrived in clutch moments at 58% on serve pressure points.
+Svitolina controlled serve with just 0.24 double faults per game, punished rival's second serves winning 56%, and capitalized on pressure points with 48% success while returning.

 Svitolina won the title at Strasbourg and one semifinal at Wimbledon in 2023.
 Clay results: 8-4.
 She capitalized on 50% of breakpoint opportunities, delivered when it mattered with 59% pressure points won serving, and challenged servers with 39% on first return.

 Elina Svitolina captured two titles in 2020, winning Monterrey and Strasbourg.
 On clay: a strong 10-2.
 On hard: 9-6.
-She controlled serve with just 0.23 double faults per game, showed resilience saving 60% breakpoints when threatened, and managed 38% success during first serve return.
+She controlled serve with just 0.23 double faults per game, showed resilience saving 60% breakpoints when threatened, and managed to score 47% of points when pushed to second serve.

 Svitolina's 2019 season featured the final at Shenzhen Finals, five semifinals and six quarterfinals, including Australian Open and Toronto.
 Hard results: 33-16.
-Svitolina delivered 0.3 free points per game through aces, minimized errors with only 0.28 double faults per game, and punished rival's second serves winning 58%.
+Svitolina created massive pressure with 58% on second returns, commanded 67% of points on first serve, and fired 0.3 aces per service game.

 In 2017, Elina Svitolina triumphed with five titles, winning Rome, Dubai, Taipei, Toronto, and Istanbul.
 The Ukrainian also reached one semifinal.
 She broke into the top 10 for the first time.
 Svitolina dominated on clay with a 14-2 record.
 She went 32-9 on hard.
-She dominated on first serve with 67% points won, maintained pressure winning 48% on second serve delivery, and put immediate pressure winning 41% against first serves.
+She dominated on first serve with 67% points won, broke down first serves at 41% clip, and created massive pressure with 59% on second returns.

 Svitolina won the title at Kuala Lumpur, finals at Zhuhai and New Haven along with four semifinals in 2016.
 She reached a new career-high of No. 14.
 Competing on hard: 36-16.
-She punished rival's second serves winning 59%, rarely erred with just 0.24 double faults per game, and competed well winning 38% on first serve return.
+She punished rival's second serves winning 59%, rarely erred with just 0.24 double faults per game, and converted a respectable 47% of breakpoints.

 Elina Svitolina won the title at Baku and three semifinals in 2014.
 Competing on hard: 24-14.
 On clay: 7-7.
 She collected 7 wins against top-20 opponents.

 The Ukrainian delivered an impressive 2012 campaign.
 She reached the top 50 for the first time.
 She won three titles at Pune, Telavi 50K, and La Marsa 25K.
 Additional semifinals at Donetsk 50K and Tessenderlo 25K.
-Record: 26-9.
-Surface breakdown: clay 13-3, hard 12-5.
+Record: 26-12.
+By Challenger/ITF surface: clay 13-3, hard 12-5.

 2011 was a standout year for Elina Svitolina.
 She won two titles at Lagos 25K and Istanbul 10K.
 She also reached the final at Tyumen 50K.
 Additional semifinals at Ankara 50K and Prerov 25K.
 Season record: 32-13.
-By surface: clay 10-7, hard 21-5.
+Challenger/ITF surface breakdown: clay 10-7, hard 21-5.

 Elina Svitolina developed through Futures tournaments in 2010.
 She reached the final at Kharkiv 25K.
 Record: 9-4.